FlowFuse/website/src/blog/2024/01/speech-driven-chatbot-with-node-red.md

 ---
 title: Speech-Driven Chatbot System with Node-RED
 subtitle: Guide to building speech-driven chatbot using Node-RED, speech recognition, and Dashboard 2.0.
-description: Guide to building speech-driven chatbot using Node-RED, speech recognition, and Dashboard 2.0.
+description: Learn to build a speech-driven chatbot system with Node-RED and Dashboard 2.0.
+Integrate speech recognition, synthesis, and Chat-GPT seamlessly.
 date: 2024-01-29
 authors: ["sumit-shinde"]
 image: /blog/2024/01/images/speech-driven-chatbot-system.gif